cosmos/sdk-tutorials/course-ida/landingpages/week4-lp.md

 * Dive into relaying with IBC.
 * Get an overview of helpful tools for IBC.

 </HighlightBox>

 **This week, make sure to submit your exercise by June 10th.**

 **The submission of this quiz is required to continue with the program.** The submission of this exercise is not mandatory, but is highly recommended.
-These exercises will help you to practice and prepare for the final exam.
+These exercises will help you practice and prepare for the final exam.

 ![Star between planets image](/course-ida/landingpages/images/planet-collection.svg)